mesosphere/marathon/docs/docs/code-culture.md

 ### On Imports

-We prefer, almost always, that implicits go at the top of the file.
+We prefer, almost always, that imports go at the top of the file.
+Additionally, prefer explicit imports over wildcard imports.

 Prefer: